quire-api/quire-api/src/main/resources/description/08-quire-mcp.md

 Quire offers an [MCP](https://modelcontextprotocol.io/) (Model Context Protocol) server that lets AI assistants — Claude, ChatGPT, Cursor, VS Code, and other MCP-compatible clients — work with your Quire workspace through natural language.

-Once connected, the assistant can list and search your projects, create or update tasks and subtasks, post comments, manage tags, sublists, statuses, documents, chats, insights, and more — all on your behalf and within the permissions you grant.
+Once connected, the assistant can list and search your projects, create or update tasks and subtasks, post comments, manage tags, sublists, statuses, documents, chats, insights, dashboards, and more — all on your behalf and within the permissions you grant.

 > Quire MCP is built on top of the same Quire REST API documented here, so anything an integration can do via REST is reachable from an AI assistant once it is connected.